UtkarshTewari1/Linux-Custom-Script-Task/README.md

 # Section-B

-# To see the cpu information using the command, the code is as follows:
+# To see the cpu information and free using the command, the code is as follows:

+#!/bin/bash
 #!/bin/bash
 # Function to display usage information
 usage() {